Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/reference/couchbase_document_store.md

 ---
-id: couchbase_document_store
+id: couchbase_search_document_store
-title: CouchbaseDocumentStore
+title: CouchbaseSearchDocumentStore
 ---

-# CouchbaseDocumentStore
+# CouchbaseSearchDocumentStore

-`CouchbaseDocumentStore` is a DocumentStore implementation designed to interact with the [Couchbase Capella](https://cloud.couchbase.com) service or [Couchbase server](https://www.couchbase.com/products/server).
+`CouchbaseSearchDocumentStore` is a DocumentStore implementation designed to interact with the [Couchbase Capella](https://cloud.couchbase.com) service or [Couchbase server](https://www.couchbase.com/products/server).
 This implementation allows you to efficiently store and retrieve documents, taking advantage of Couchbase’s scalable and high-performance capabilities.
 Document properties are stored within Couchbase collections, and embeddings for dense retrievals can be stored as part of the document attributes.
 This implementation is based on the [Couchbase Python SDK](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html), ensuring smooth integration and operation.

 ## Installation

-To use the `CouchbaseDocumentStore`, make sure you have the necessary dependencies installed:
+To use the `CouchbaseSearchDocumentStore`, make sure you have the necessary dependencies installed:

 ```bash
 pip install couchbase-haystack